lewishowles/components/src/components/form/form-field/form-field.md

 ### Additional props

 Some field types expose additional props.
+Props that change a field's value shape belong on `form-field`, so the field type and its value are clear in one place.
 For example, `multiple` applies to `file` fields, while option-bearing fields use their documented `options` prop.

 ## Events